charles-amyx/new-machine-config/README.md

-# 💻🎁 New Machine Checklist 🎁💻
+# 💻 New Machine Checklist 💻
-A checklist and list of scripts I need when getting a new machine or reinstall the OS.
+A checklist and list of most of the things I need when getting a new machine or reinstall the OS.

 ## First Things First

-- You should have the following user/pass combinations ready
+- I should have the following user/pass combinations ready
-  - Wifi password
+  - Wifi password (if not on MWireless)
   - Apple ID
   - iPhone for 2FA